CallumHoughton18/Notify-Me/README.md

 }
 ```

-Then, copy and paste the `Data Stores/jobstore-template.db` file and rename it to `Data Stores/jobstore.db`.
-This sets up the local SQLite development database for Quartz.NET to save its jobs.

-Before starting the app run:
-`dotnet ef database update --context notifymecontext -p ../notifyme.infrastructure/notifyme.infrastructure.`
+The app should be configured to use a SQLite DB for both the Quartz.NET job store and for the NotifyMe apps database.
+On running the app for the first time both databases will be created automatically and migrations will be applied.

-Which will generating a `Data Stores/NotifyMeDB.db` SQLite development database and apply the migrations.
-And will seed this with an admin user with the login:
+The NotifyMeDB will be seeded with with an admin user with the login:
 UserName: admin@test.com
 Email: admin@test.com
 Password: Ch@ngeMe1!